spotify

 Narumi Mizuno -Executive Managing Director, Shigaichi Kaihatsu Co., Ltd. / Managing Director, TARITARI Co., Ltd. / Managing Director, Aoyama Machizukuri committee / Board member, MACHIZUKURI NONOAOYAMA, general incorporated association.-

-Our company was originally founded in the 1960s, when Aoyama-dori Avenue was to be widened in anticipation of the 1964 Tokyo Olympics.
-Aoyama-dori, which had previously been …continued
+Our company was originally founded in the 1960s, when Aoyama-dori Avenue was to be widened in anticipation of the 1964 Tokyo Olympics. …continued

 The History of the PCO System and Japan's Sanitation Challenges Seen from the Field without a System